webiny/docs.webiny.com/docs/other/guides/how-to-create-scaffolding-templates.md

     * `apiYaml` (ie: `./api/serverless.yml`)
     * `appPath`
     * `appYaml`
-* **oraSpinner**: the nice spinner's instance, which shows up when you run `webiny scaffold`.
+* **oraSpinner**: the nice [Ora Spinner](https://www.npmjs.com/package/ora) instance which shows up when you run `webiny scaffold`.
 You are able to change its `text`, `prefixText`, `stop()` it and so on.

-When you have finished writing your package, the last step you have to do is installing it in your app's repository.
+When you have finished writing your package, the last step is installing it in your app's repository.
 Thus, it will be detected by Scaffold CLI and you'll be ready to go!